AF-1/lms-customskip/README.md

 - **Does CustomSkip handle online tracks?**<br>
 CustomSkip will process **online tracks** that have been **added to your LMS library as part of an album**.
 LMS does not import **single** online tracks or tracks of *online* **playlists** as **library** tracks and therefore they won't be processed by CustomSkip.

+- **The web menu doesn't have a filter item/rule for skipping single tracks.
+How can I skip single tracks?**<br>
+You can create a skip rule for single tracks from a track's context menu.

+- **Look-ahead filtering doesn't delete all tracks that should be filtered but always leaves one in the playlist.**<br>
+Custom Skip's look-ahead filtering will leave at least one last track in the playlist after the currently playing track to avoid problems with plugins that use song change events to trigger actions.